navifra-lab/jetson_sensor/src/microstrain_inertial/README.md

 ## ROS vs ROS2 Versions

-Note that this branch contains the ROS2 implementation for the packages.
-If you are looking for the ROS version, you should go to the [`ros`](https://github.com/LORD-MicroStrain/ROS-MSCL/tree/ros) branch
+Note that this branch contains the ROS implementation for the packages.
+If you are looking for the ROS2 version, you should go to the [`ros2`](https://github.com/LORD-MicroStrain/ROS-MSCL/tree/ros2) branch

 ## Packages